18 Best Albanian Souvenirs to buy

-You can easily find most of these Albanian souvenirs in any bazaar in Albania and pack them with you to take back home.
+You can easily find most of these best Albanian souvenirs in any bazaar in Albania and pack them with you to take back home.

 Now that you know what to buy in Albania, check out my ultimate Albania travel guide to plan the most memorable trip possible!